THE UNIVERSITY OF CONNECTICUT HEALTH CENTER

 VI.
 Policies and Procedures for Property Declared Excess/Surplus

 Pursuant to Public Act 91-256, The University of Connecticut Health Center has authority for the transfer and/or disposal of surplus, unused and/or unserviceable equipment and supplies.
-In fulfilling this obligation, the UCHC Surplus Property Program Director (in his/her absence, the Director of Materials Management) shall implement the following policies and procedures:
+In fulfilling this obligation, the UCH University Director of Logistics Management (in his/her absence, the Assistant Director of Logistics Management) shall implement the following policies and procedures:

 A. Property Declared Excess